tuya/tuya-panel-demo/README.md

 English | [简体中文](./README-zh_CN.md)

-`Tuya Panel Templates` provides development templates of common categories.
+This document provides development templates of common categories.

 You can read the [official documents](https://developer.tuya.com/en/docs/iot) for more information.